cpeele00/bigbrother/README.md

 # Big Brother

-## This Lib is not correctly uploaded yet.
-Will Remove this note once it is...so don't download it yet :-)
+## A simple and flexible form validation lib for JavaScript apps.
+Works with React.js as well!

-## Check out the product page [here!](https://cpeele00.github.io/bigbrother/)
+### For the complete documentation, check out the product page [here!](https://cpeele00.github.io/bigbrother/)